Offline password manager

 Many popular password managers offer Linux support, but with caveats:

-If you primarily use one computer and want your passwords stored securely on your own disk, a cloud-based password manager is solving a problem you don't have — while introducing risks you don't need.
+If you primarily use a computer and want your passwords stored securely on your own disk, a cloud-based password manager is solving a problem you don't have — while introducing risks you don't need.

 Why offline password managers work better for Linux